 The Kiama and Gerringong region is home to three dog-friendly beaches: Jones Beach in Kiama Downs, Bombo Beach just north of Kiama, and Werri Beach in Gerringong.

-However, make sure you check out the relevant maps, because only parts of the beach allow dogs.
+However, make sure you check out the relevant maps, because only parts of each beach allow dogs, not the entire beach.
 With Bombo Beach and Werri Beach, dogs are allowed off leash in the centre of the beach.
 With Jones Beach, the off leash section is at the south of the beach.

 Dogs are permitted off leash from sunrise to sunset, and need to be walked on a leash to access the off-leash sections.
 The full rules and maps are available on the council website, plus displayed on multiple signs at each beach, including signage about where to enter the dog-friendly sections.